The central limit theorem for Markov processes that are exponentially ergodic in the bounded-Lipschitz norm: Introduction

 The CLT is definitely the fundamental one in probability theory and statistics.
 Initially formulated for independent and identically distributed random variables, it was thereafter generalized to martingales (see \cite{levy35}), which has constituted a background for proving various versions of the CLT pertaining to Markov processes.
-First results in this field deal with stationary Markov chains (with discrete time) for which the existence of a $\mu_*$-square integrable solution to the Poisson equation is guaranteed (see e.g. \cite{gordin_lifsic78, gordin_lifsic81, derrenic_lin01}).
+First results in this field deal with stationary Markov chains (with discrete time) for which the existence of a $\mu_*$-square integrable solution to the Poisson equation is guaranteed (see, e.g., \cite{derrenic_lin01, gordin_lifsic78, gordin_lifsic81}).
 During the later years, many attempts have been made to relax this assumption.
-For instance, \cite{kipnis_varadhan86} referres to the so-called reversible Markov chains and is based on approximating (in a certain sense) the solutions of the Poisson equation, while \cite{mw} introduces a testable condition relying on the convergence of some series.
+For instance, \cite{kipnis_varadhan86} refers to the so-called reversible Markov chains and is based on approximating (in a certain sense) the solutions of the Poisson equation, while \cite{mw} introduces a testable condition relying on the convergence of some series.
 Another noteworthy article is \cite{subgeom}, where, among others, the principal hypothesis of \cite{mw} is reached by assuming a subgeometric rate of convergence of Markov chain's distribution to a stationary one in terms of the Wasserstein distance.
-It should be also mentioned that, over the years, the CLT has been also established for certain stationary Markov processes with continuous time parameter (e.g. for ergodic processes with normal generators in \cite{holzmann05}, extending the results of \cite{gordin_lifsic81}; cf. also \cite{klo}).
+Furthermore, it should be mentioned that, over the years, the CLT has been also established for certain stationary Markov processes with continuous time parameter; {see e.g., \cite{Bhattacharya, klo} and the results of \cite{holzmann05} for ergodic processes with normal generators (extending those of \cite{gordin_lifsic81}).}